trentlarson/endorser-docs/src/transactions.rst

-  agent        optional `{ identifier: "DID" }` for the proposing Person or Organization description  optional free-form explanation endTime      optional date when the planned activity will end identifier   optional identifier for this plan, which should be a full URI  (If `lastClaimId` is provided then this is unnecessary because this shares the same ID.) image        optional image URL lastClaimId  optional reference to the previous plan which is being edited by this one (This is typically assigned by the system but may be a hash or SAID.
+  agent        optional `{ identifier: "DID" }` for the proposing Person or Organization description  optional free-form explanation endTime      optional date when the planned activity will end fulfills     optional PlanAction object (eg. with 'lastclaimId') to which this plan contributes identifier   optional identifier for this plan, which should be a full URI  (If `lastClaimId` is provided then this is unnecessary because this shares the same ID.) image        optional image URL lastClaimId  optional reference to the previous plan which is being edited by this one (This is typically assigned by the system but may be a hash or SAID.
 It is a pointer to the most recent edit, not the first record.)